-PLAySPACE, The Paulette Long and Shepard Pollack Art Community Experiment, is a graduate student-run exhibition program currently located at 141 Hubbell Street in the CCA Hubbell Street Galleries.
+PLAySPACE, The Paulette Long and Shepard Pollack Art Community Experiment, is a graduate student-run exhibition program currently located online and at 141 Hubbell Street in the CCA Hubbell Street Galleries.
 The program provides the resources for student artists and curators to conceptualize and present programming that is oriented toward the academic community.
 PLAySPACE was founded by CCA's Graduate Program in Curatorial Practice in 2005 and is currently administered by the Exhibitions & Public Programs department.

-Due to the pandemic, Playing with Scale at PLAySPACE Gallery was forced to close less than three weeks after opening.
+Due to the pandemic, Part I: Playing with Scale at PLAySPACE Gallery was forced to close less than three weeks after opening.
 Fortunately, the art world's shift to the digital world enabled us to continue thinking about and engaging with the show's themes and the works included long past the exhibition's original end date.
 This summer we are excited to release this expanded exhibition publication online, available to download for free, featuring contributions from and interviews with the curators and artists, as well as members of the wider CCA community.

 Playing with Scale: A Publication is edited by Emily Markert and designed by Youyou Ma with major contributions from Katherine J. Hamilton and Shaelyn Hanes as well as Santino Gonzales, Katie Hector, Jordan Kantor, Hannah Lee, Courtney Odell, Emmaline Payette, John Roy, Ebtihal Shedid, Sonya Thorne, and wei wang.